3 Entry-Level Marketing Resume Examples for 2023

 What about color?

 A bit here and there is fine, but take it easy!
 You want to appear as professional and polished as you can.
-So keep things understated while you express yourself—and put readability first.
+So keep things understated while you express yourself—and put readability first like you see in our examples.